nixworks/public/news/2012/01/30/index.md

 ##### UAV
 ### [A US drone airstrike kills 15 members of al Qaida in the Arabian Peninsula in the Yemeni town of Lawdar in the Abyan Governorate. ](/news/2012/01/30/a-us-drone-airstrike-kills-15-members-of-al-qaida-in-the-arabian-peninsula-in-the-yemeni-town-of-lawdar-in-the-abyan-governorate.md)
-_Context: Yemen, UAV, Abyan Governorate, al Qaida in the Arabian Peninsula, Lawdar_
+_Context: Abyan Governorate, Yemen, al Qaida in the Arabian Peninsula, UAV, Lawdar_

 ##### Fake medicine crisis
 ### [The death toll from a fake medicine crisis at a cardiology hospital in Lahore, Pakistan, reaches 112. ](/news/2012/01/30/the-death-toll-from-a-fake-medicine-crisis-at-a-cardiology-hospital-in-lahore-pakistan-reaches-112.md)
-_Context: fake medicine crisis, Lahore, Pakistan_
+_Context: Pakistan, Lahore, fake medicine crisis_

 ##### Indonesia
 ### [An Indonesian court in Jayapura indicts five Papuan activists for declaring independence in October. ](/news/2012/01/30/an-indonesian-court-in-jayapura-indicts-five-papuan-activists-for-declaring-independence-in-october.md)
-_Context: Jayapura, Papuan, indicted, Indonesia_
+_Context: Papuan, Jayapura, indicted, Indonesia_

 ##### U.S. President
 ### [U.S. President Barack Obama answers questions about the State of the Union posed by citizens in the first-ever completely virtual interview from the White House but fails to answer the most popular questions which were related to the controversial topic of marijuana legalization. ](/news/2012/01/30/u-s-president-barack-obama-answers-questions-about-the-state-of-the-union-posed-by-citizens-in-the-first-ever-completely-virtual-interview.md)